As of July 26, 2023

 CTP6: Responsible Computing

-Unit 3 Intro to App Design: Design your first app while learning both fundamental programming concepts and collaborative software development processes.
+Unit 3 Intro to App Design: Design your first app while learning fundamental programming concepts and collaborative software development processes.

 Unit 4 Variables, Conditionals, and Functions: Expand the types of apps you can create by adding the ability to store information, make decisions, and better organize code.
 Build apps that use large amounts of information and pull in data from the web to create a wider variety of apps.